ical4j/ical4j-user-guide/docs/streams/workflow.md

 A typical workflow system supports the creation of workflow rules that control how tasks are generated and fulfilled.

-The iCal4j Actions Workflow Engine builds on the trigger framework with support for configurable workflows defined as iCalendar actions.
+The iCal4j Actions Workflow Engine builds on the streams framework with support for configurable workflows defined as iCalendar actions.

 ## Time-based workflows